Code1983/VLSI-Physical-Verification-Workshop/README.md

 ### Skywater PDK
 Skywater process is described as a standard 130nm/180 nm process.FET transistor 150 nm. specifically designed memory layout use 130nm devices.
 ### Magic
+Some Magic commands
+* magic -noconsole - This would bring the tcl console on command line
+* magic -dnull -noconsole - This would bring up Magic without GUI.
+This is the way Magic should be run from script.
+ * magic -dnull -noconsole test.tcl   (test.tcl has only one line with text "quit")
+* magic -d XR (invokes cairo graphics package)
+* magic -d OGL (uses openGL graphics package)
+* Typing semicolon on GUI will automatically redirect the commands to tcl command window.
+* import spice - File menu -> import spice
 ### xschem
+* xschem --tcl test.tcl -q (This will throw an error if previous file is used since "quit" is not a tcl command)
 ### netgen
+* netgen -noconsole - This has same behaviour as for for magic i.e console on commandline
+* netgen -batch source test.tcl (test.tcl has only one line with text "quit")
+### ngspice
+* ngspice -b (to run ngspice in batch mode)

 ## Building Blocks